spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 a few methods that are implemented or integrated with starfish to output a :py:class:`.BinaryMaskCollection`, which represents a collection of labeled objects.
 If you do not know which segmentation method to use, a safe bet is to start with thresholding and watershed.
-On the other hand, if you can afford to manually define ROI masks there is no better way to guarantee accurate segmentation.
+On the other hand, if you can afford to manually define :term:`ROI <Region of Interest (ROI)>` masks there is no better way to guarantee accurate segmentation.

 .. note::
     While there is no "ground truth" for cell segmentation the closest approximation is manual